-The Music Hall is honored to be the first establishment in our district to be added to the NYS Historic Business Preservation Registry in 2022 by Majority Leader Andrea Stewart-Cousins during its inaugural year!
+in 2022, The Music Hall was honored to be the first establishment in our district to be added to the NYS Historic Business Preservation Registry by Majority Leader Andrea Stewart-Cousins during its inaugural year!
 Learn more…

 Built in 1885 by chocolate magnate William L Wallace, the Music Hall was designed by distinguished architects Theodore De Lemos and August Cordes who also built New York City’s Grand Central Palace and the Macy’s building at Herald Square.
 It was opened during Tarrytown’s “Millionaire’s Colony” era when prominent families like the Rockefellers, Goulds, and Vanderbilts resided in the town and gathered at the Music Hall for its lavish balls, flower shows and concerts.
 The first event at the Music Hall was a new Gilbert & Sullivan opera called The Mikado on December 12, 1885.

-The Music Hall was one of the first theaters to show silent films in 1901 and continued to be a multi-use facility (balls, basket ball games, concerts, films, flower shows, horse shows, rollerskating tournaments) while also being the venue for several national causes including women’s suffrage in 1915.
+The Music Hall, a multi-use facility for balls, basketball games, concerts, films, flower shows, horse shows and roller-skating tournaments, was one of the first theaters to show silent films in 1901 and was a venue for several national causes including women’s suffrage in 1915.
 Irving Berlin, Antonin Dvorak, Rafael Jossefy, Theodore Roosevelt, Mae West and Woodrow Wilson are among the first performers and speakers to grace the Music Hall stage.

 From the 1930’s on, the Music Hall was a successful single screen movie theater operated by local benefactor Robert Goldblatt.
 His son and daughter-in-law took over the theater after his death in 1964.
 In 1976, the theater closed largely due to the rise in popularity of multiplexes and television and it was soon thereafter proposed by the Village of Tarrytown that the theater be torn down to make way for a parking lot.